-Jaime Gómez Rivas (Prof. Dr.), Co-founder
+Jaime Gómez Rivas (Prof. Dr.)

 Jaime Gómez Rivas received his PhD in 2002 from the University of Amsterdam for the investigation of light transport in disordered media.
-From 2002 until 2005, he worked as postdoctoral researcher at RWTH-Aachen (Germany), developing the field of THz plasmonics.
+From 2002 until 2005, he worked as a postdoctoral researcher at RWTH-Aachen (Germany), developing the field of THz plasmonics.
 He became group leader at the FOM Institute AMOLF (Amsterdam) in 2005 and of the Dutch Institute for Fundamental Energy Research in 2015.
+In 2010, he was appointed as professor at Eindhoven University of Technology.
 His group, which was partially located at Philips Research (Eindhoven), introduced the concept of nanoantennas for solid state lighting.
-His focus is on light-matter interaction at the nanoscale and on THz time-domain spectroscopy and microscopy.
+His focus is on light-matter interaction on the nanoscale and on THz time-domain spectroscopy and microscopy.
 He is co-author of more than 150 articles and co-inventor of more than 20 patents and invention disclosures.

-Corné van Puijenbroek (ing.), Co-founder
+Corné van Puijenbroek (Ing.)